Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

   Otherwise `chown` and `chgrp` are no-ops, and `ll` will return the user and group of the user who started the alluxio-fuse process.
-  If the `alluxio.fuse.shell.group.mapping.enabled` is set to `true` but the original user and group of the file/directory does not exist, `ll` will also return the user and group of the user who started the alluxio-fuse process.
+  If the `alluxio.fuse.shell.group.mapping.enabled` is set to `true` but the file/dir owner is not registered in the unix, `ll` will also return the user and group of the user who started the alluxio-fuse process.

 ## Performance considerations